Rivukis/Spry/README.md

 }
 ```

-## Stubable
+## Stubbable

+> Conforming to Spryable will conform to Stubbable and Spyable at the same time.

 ### Abilities

-* Stub return values for an injected object `andReturn()`
+* Stub a function's return value for an injected object using `.andReturn()`
-    * When stubbing a function that doesn't have a return value use `Void()` as the stubbed return value
-* Stub implementation for an injected object `andDo()`
+* Stub a function's implementation for an injected object using `.andDo()`
-    * When stubbing a function that doesn't have a return value use `Void()` as the stubbed return value
-* Specify return values that only get returned if the specified arguments are passed into the stubbed function
+* Specify stubs that only get used if the specified arguments are passed into the stubbed function using `.with()`
-* Rich `fatalError()` messages that include a detailed list of all stubbed functions
+* Rich `fatalError()` messages that include a detailed list of all stubbed functions when no stub is found (or the arguments received didn't pass validation)
 * Easy to implement
-    * Create an object that conforms to `Stubable`
+    * Create an object that conforms to `Stubbable`
-    * In every function (the ones that should be stubbed) return result of the `returnValue()` function passing in all arguments (if any)
+    * In every function (the ones that should be stubbed) return the result of `stubbedValue()` passing in all arguments (if any)

+> When stubbing a function that doesn't have a return value use `Void()` as the stubbed return value

 ### Example Stubbing an object that has a protocol interface